InfiniteVerma/cpp-tcpip/README.md

 - [ ] Sequence window logic

 End goal: Sending a file as a byte stream over this tcp/ip implementation

+#### Funny isses

+ - Assigned a char* pointer from MyMsg into a packet but the MyMsg instance gets deleted so pointer now pointed to undefined area.
+ - Assigned and mutated a local copy of an object and then was confused why the actual object wasn't updated.
+ - Called join of the second thread in it's own context (instead of main thread) causing an exception

 #### References
  - https://datatracker.ietf.org/doc/html/rfc791/